How to File for the Streamlined Foreign Offshore Procedures

 The US is one of only two countries that taxes its citizens on their worldwide income, regardless of where they reside.
 This fact comes as a shock to many, including many of the estimated 9 million Americans living abroad.
 The IRS estimates that only half of all US expats are filing the required US tax returns each year—that leaves a lot of Americans delinquent!
 Thankfully the IRS created a program to get caught up that is ideal for expats who were simply unaware of their filing requirements.
-Let’s take a look at the Streamlined Filing Procedures and how you file under this program if you are behind on your US expat taxes.
+Let’s take a look at the Streamlined Foreign Offshore Procedures and how you file under this program if you are behind on your US expat taxes.

 The Streamlined Filing Procedures were originally created in 2012 to help US taxpayers get caught up on delinquent US expat taxes.
 Unfortunately, there were a handful of restrictions that excluded many expats from eligibility.
 In a surprise move in 2014, the IRS lifted those restrictions, allowing more individuals whose filings were non-willful, to take advantage of the program.
 Here’s specifically what changed:

 - Extension of eligibility to US taxpayers residing in the United States.
 Previously, expats who had returned to the US (or any US resident) was ineligible.